vutfitdiscord/rubbergod/README.md

 ### Docker setup (recommended)

-Install either Docker Desktop (a) or Docker Engine (b) by going to their [official documentation](https://docs.docker.com/engine/install/).
+Install Docker Engine or (more full-featured) Docker Desktop by going to their [official documentation](https://docs.docker.com/engine/install/).
 Just select your OS and follow the steps.

 If you haven't already, run `docker` (`systemctl start docker.service`).
 To use Docker, you also need to be in `docker` group (eg. `sudo usermod -aG docker $USER && newgrp docker`).